-Pro Tip: Megan Monahan, friend of Mend and the voice of our app’s guided meditations, is the Director of Meditation there, so tell her we say hi!
+Pro Tip: Megan Monahan, a friend of Mend, is the Director of Meditation there, so tell her we say hi!
 Her #howimend interview is here.

-If you’re looking for a crazy fun class that will leave you feeling like a new person, you have to try Yoga Booty Ballet.
+If you’re looking for a crazy fun class that will leave you feeling like a new person, you have to try the cult-favorite YBB.
 Yoga Booty Ballet at Swerve aims to reinvent how you work out by incorporating meditation, yoga, and dance into an exhilarating routine.
 The community of regular Yoga Booty Ballet takers is also amazing – so authentically warm and welcoming, which makes this a great class to take if you’re solo.

 The class starts with meditation to center your mind and the upbeat dance portion will get you sweating and feeling like a rock star.
 Even if you’ve never danced before, the classes are easy to follow (not like Zumba!) and are suitable for all ages and fitness levels.
 If you’re looking to spice up your workout in a fun and empowering environment, then get your booty to Swerve, and take your first class for only $10.